Cuicuilco: Other investigations

-These archaeological materials indicate strong social interaction between the Valley of Mexico and other regions under the hegemonic power of Teotihuacán, as well as the conformation of sociopolitical units after the decline of said Empire, also as evidence of socio-economic aspects associated with the emergence of the Toltec State.
+These archaeological materials indicate strong social interaction between the Valley of Mexico and other regions under the hegemonic power of Teotihuacan, as well as the conformation of sociopolitical units after the decline of said Empire, also as evidence of socio-economic aspects associated with the emergence of the Toltec State.

 It is a restricted area where deposits were affected by activities of the 20th century, fragments found of Aztec ceramics from the end of the late postclassical, materials of the colonial period (native and Spaniards) as well as 19th-century European fine earthenware.
 This material provides evidence of a settlement or village in Cuicuilco from the Tepaneca-Aztec empire, before the Spaniards' arrival, continuing the occupation of land owners such as Bernal Díaz del Castillo and other.

 Current situation

 Due to its location, Cuicuilco is in a difficult situation.
 Among the issues are modern planning and economic interests of the place, as well as disputes on conservation and legislation of the archaeological heritage.

 Known Cuicuilco is divided into two zones.
 The first is known as Cuicuilco A, where the ceremonial center is located.
 The other is called Cuicuilco B and lies West of Cuicuilco A, in the Olympic village Sports Centre.

 Its importance is recognized by all historians and archaeologists; however it has barely been studied, especially when compared with other archaeological sites, such as Teotihuacan and Tula.
 The main investigation obstacle is that the area is covered almost entirely with a lava layer of about 9 to 10 meters thick.
 This difficulty is compounded by urbanization of the area, with constructions directly above the archaeological site, such as the Telmex building and the Cuicuilco commercial Plaza in 1997.

 The existing Cuicuilco Site Museum is the design of renowned Mexican architect Luis Macgregor Krieger.